dedis/odyssey/docs/setup.md

 ## Generate the executables

 We heavily make use of direct call to executables as a mean to interface with cothority.
-As such, you will need to generate them an set up each components with the appropriate executables.
+As such, you will need to generate them and set up each components with the appropriate executables.
 Here is a summary of the exec dependencies of each components: